-Marcus B. Nashof the Seventy
+Marcus B. Nash

 Elder Marcus B. Nash is a General Authority Seventy in the leadership of the Church of Jesus Christ of Latter-day Saints.
 He was born in Washington in 1957.
 As a young man, he served as a full-time missionary in the El Salvador San Salvador Mission.
 When he returned, he graduated with his bachelor’s degree in international relations from Brigham Young University.
 He then went on to receive his law degree from BYU and became an attorney.